gstoppen/Introduction-to-SQL/README.md

 ## Who Should Enroll

-It is for everyone regardless of technical background.
+This class is for everyone regardless of technical background.
 It is both for complete beginners or for anyone who has worked or interacted with data in a professional capacity.

 This course will provide learners with the foundation necessary to utilize SQL in the workplace.
 It is also a valuable course for anyone looking for a career change into the database world.